odoo/documentation/content/applications/finance/accounting/bank/bank_synchronization/saltedge.rst

 Update your credentials
 -----------------------

-You might have to update your Salt Edge credentials or modify the synchronization settings.

-To do so, go to :menuselection:`Accounting --> Configuration --> Online Synchronization` and select the institution you want to update credentials.
-Click on the *Update Credentials* button to start the flow and follow the steps.
+To update your Salt Edge credentials or modify the synchronization settings, activate the :ref:`developer mode <developer-mode>`, go to :menuselection:`Accounting --> Configuration --> Online Synchronization`, and select the institution you want to update credentials.
+Click :guilabel:`Update Credentials` to start the flow and follow the steps.

 Don't forget to check the consent checkbox.
 Otherwise, Odoo may not be able to access your information.